Download the Dangerous Goods mobile app for the latest information.

 The International Air Transport Association (IATA) Dangerous Goods Regulations describe in detail what Dangerous Goods may be transported by air, in what quantities, and how they should be packed.

-For further information on Dangerous Goods, please contact your nearest Solomon Airlines Office.
+For further information on Dangerous Goods, you can visit the Civil Aviation Safety Authority or contact your nearest Solomon Airlines Office.

 Firearms, Weapons and Ammunition